benoitf/codenvy/docs/DOCKER.md

 Variables:
-    CODENVY_DEVELOPMENT_MODE             If 'on', then mounts host source folders into Docker images CODENVY_DEVELOPMENT_REPO             Location of host git repository that contains source code to be mounted CODENVY_HOST                         IP address or hostname of the server Codenvy is running on
+    CODENVY_DEVELOPMENT_MODE             If 'on', then mounts host source folders into Docker images CODENVY_DEVELOPMENT_REPO             Location of host git repo that contains source code to be mounted CODENVY_HOST                         IP address or hostname of the server Codenvy is running on
 ```